 - salt and pepper to taste

-Set aside a needed amount of pelmeni for dinner and freeze the rest in a well floured and air-tight container to prevent sticking.
+- Set aside a needed amount of vareniki for dinner and freeze the rest in a well floured and air-tight container to prevent sticking.